 Grounded in the caring sciences, this course guides the student in developing an authentic presence while providing evidence-based, culturally sensitive nursing care to individuals, families, and populations within the community.
 The role of advocacy with a commitment to promote wellness, healing, and the safety of vulnerable populations at the local, national, and global level will be examined.
 Students will explore environmental health, epidemiology, health care systems, policy development, economics, and emergency/disaster preparedness.
 The integration of nursing and public health concepts guide the practice of population-focused care.
 Students critically analyze the health status of a community for development of a capstone experience delivered in collaboration with community partners.
-Full Time - Pre-requisite(s): NURS 299, NURS 314, NURS 315, NURS 330, NURS 337, NURS 301, NURS 321, NURS 344, NURS 344, NURS 308, NURS 341, NURS 351, NURS 421, NURS 328, NURS 384, NURS 428, NURS 444, NURS 451, NURS 404.
-Co-requisite(s): NURS 337, NURS 301, NURS 321, NURS 344, NURS 308, NURS 314, NURS 315, NURS 330, NURS 337, NURS 301, NURS 321, NURS 344, NURS 308, NURS 314, NURS 315, NURS 330, NURS 337, NURS 301, NURS 321, NURS 344, NURS 308, NURS 314, NURS 315, NURS 330, NURS 337, NURS 301, NURS 321, NURS 344, NURS 308, NURS 341, NURS 351, NURS 328, NURS 3384, NURS 328, NURS 3444, NURS 3451, NURS 3044.
-Co-requisite(s): NURS 328, NURS 384, NURS 428, NURS 444, NURS 451, NURS 404.
-Co-requisite(s): NURS 328, NURS 384, NURS 428, NURS 444, NURS 451, NURS 404.
-Co-requisite(s): NURS 461.
+Full-Time Pre-requisite(s): NURS 404, NURS 428, NURS 444, NURS 451; Co-requisite(s): NURS 452, NURS 461, NURS 484.
+Part-Time Pre-requisite(s): NURS 428, NURS 444.
+Co-requisite(s) Part-Time Track: NURS 461.